Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 ### Step 1: Create an API token

 Create an [API token](https://data.amplitude.com/settings/api-tokens) in your account or set up another account to be used for CI.
-Ampli will use this token for authentication when running inside CI to update your tracking plan's implementation status.
+Ampli uses this token for authentication when running inside CI to update your tracking plan's implementation status.

 !!!warning

     Keep your token secret.
 Your token has global permissions on your account.

 ### Step 2: Configure a CI environment variable